 Tip 10• Tiny wedding at 6pm

 Save money on planning a smaller celebration in Amsterdam by scheduling your ceremony to start after 6 PM.
-An evening small wedding can significantly reduce expenses when hosting an event.
+An evening wedding can significantly reduce expenses when hosting an event.
 It’s a cost-effective way to create a meaningful occasion without exceeding the budget.
 The money you save can be used for other wedding-related costs.

 Ash & Nic – The West-Indisch Huis, Amsterdam | Violinist Benjamin Konrad / imagelana.com